does concrete stick to plastic bucket

 How Do You Make Concrete Not Stick?

 Let’s say you’ve got a concrete project, and you want to build some custom wood forms.
-Likely, you’ll wonder whether or not the concrete will stick to your forms.
-It would be a shame to remove the forms to see all kinds of fragments of wood imbedded in your new concrete after all.
+You’ll likely wonder whether or not the concrete will stick to your forms.
+It would be a shame to remove the forms to see all kinds of wood fragments embedded in your new concrete after all.

 We’ll discuss mold release agents more, but the best forms of release agents are oil or wax-based products or substances in a nutshell.